ibm-cloud-docs/vpc/file_storage_vpc_manage_replication.md

 ```
 {: codeblock}

 For a replication split, when the replica share is being split from the source share, you can see a `running` status for `latest_job` in the response.

-For example:
+Example:

 ```json
 "latest_job": {